pentandra/lifepreserver/content/blog/the-hairdresser-and-the-archaeologist/index.markdown

 While practitioners discover new things every day, few take the time (or would even want to learn _how_) to publish their findings in a scholarly journal.
-But many would and *could* participate in the research process, if there were easier ways to do so.
+But many could and *would* participate in the research process, if there were easier ways to do so.

 For many in the academic and research communities, the publication of journal